Understanding Capacity Provisioning

 - For a failing HMC or SE connection, replace its hostname by the valid IP-address in the CPM configuration file.

-What is wrong if I receive the following CP Control Center messages?
+- What is wrong if I receive the following messages in the z/OSMF Capacity Provisioning task?

 - On systems running z/OS V1R11 or later these messages usually indicate a problem with file /etc/cpoprovider.properties.
 This file is read by the Capacity Provisioning CIM Provider.
 For this purpose it should have the access rights set to